 Click the icon next to Unspecified to remove unspecified data from your reporting.
 (You can also remove any other dimension item.)

-When you click a tile in the Scorecard Builder, the right-hand rail displays the properties and characteristics associated with that tile.
-In this rail, you can provide a new Title for the tile and alternatively configure the tile by specifying components instead of dragging and dropping them from the left-hand rail.
+When you click a tile in the Scorecard Builder, the right-hand rail displays the properties and characteristics associated with that tile and its detail slide.
+In this rail, you can provide a new Title for the tile and alternatively configure the tile by applying segments.

-When you click on tiles, a dynamic pop up displays how the Drill ins (Breakdown) view appears to the executive user in the app.
-If no dimension has been applied to the tile, the breakdown dimension will be hour or days, depending on the default date range.
+When you click on tiles, a dynamic pop-up window displays how the detail slide appears to the executive user in the app.
+You can add dimensions to break down your data for your specific needs.
+If a dimension hasn’t been applied, the breakdown dimension will be hour or days, depending on the default date range.

-Breakdowns refine your analysis by literally breaking down metrics and dimensions by other metrics and dimensions, such as in this retail example:
+Breakdowns refine your analysis by breaking down metrics by dimension items such as the following:

-Each dimension added to the tile will show up in a drop-down list in the detailed view of the app.
+Each dimension added to the detail slide will show up in a drop-down list in the view of the detail slide in the app.
 The executive user can then choose among the options listed in the drop-down list.

 Similarly, to remove a component that is applied to the entire Scorecard, click anywhere on the Scorecard outside of the tiles and then remove it by clicking the x that appears when you hover over the component, as shown below for the First Time Visits segment: